arviz-devs/arviz/CONTRIBUTING.md

    ```

 Alternatively, there is a script to create a docker environment for development.
 See: [Developing in Docker](#Developing-in-Docker).

+Note: Building the documentation locally requires saving Bokeh plots as
+images.
+To do this, bokeh needs some [extra dependencies](https://docs.bokeh.org/en/latest/docs/user_guide/export.html#exporting-plots)
+that can not be installed with pip and are therefore not in
+``requirements-dev.txt``.
+To build documentation locally without having to
+install these extra dependencies, Docker can be used.
+See: [Building documentation with Docker](#building-documentation-with-docker)

 5. Develop the feature on your feature branch.
 Add changed files using ``git add`` and then ``git commit`` files: